akanadocs/docs-test/ag/security_admin/security_reference.md

 ## Authorization

 Authorization is a security service that is used to determine whether the authenticated identity has permission to perform a particular action or function.
 Authorization is granted to a user or role based on established policies defined within the Policy Manager Subsystem.
 A user or role must have privileges from the Policy Manager (i.e., authorization authority) to gain access to these resources or services.
 The Policy Manager then evaluates the authorization data (i.e., privileges) to determine whether access is permitted.
 The authorization decision is formatted into a SAML authorization assertion.
-Authorization is granted when the Status Flag in the SAML assertion document equals "Yes."
-If the Status Flag equals "No," a message indicating the reason authorization failed is issued.
+Authorization is granted when the Status Flag in the SAML assertion document equals **Yes**.
+If the Status Flag equals **No**, a message indicating the reason authorization failed is issued.

 Authorization Privilege and Credentials are configured using a Security Policy (i.e., Security Policy Component) that is added to the policy of the web service operation being managed.